S3 method for class 'formula'

 .obj

-The name list subsets submitted to .fct are formatted to be of the same class as .obj and are submitted to .fct as the first, unnamed argument.
+The combinations of names submitted to .fct are formatted to be of the same class as .obj and must be submitted to .fct as its first, unnamed argument.

 ...